 At Baumgartner Law Firm, we understand the concerns and uncertainties that arise when you are involved in a car accident.
-One of the common questions that many individuals have is whether their case will go to court.
+One of the common questions that many individuals have is whether their car accident attorney in Houston will take the case to court.

 In this comprehensive article, Houston car accident lawyer Greg Baumgartner will delve into the factors determining the likelihood of a car accident case going to court.
 We aim to provide valuable insights and information to help you navigate the legal process more confidently.